adrianolszewski/model-based-testing-hypotheses/Tests/caterogical_data/logistic_regression_Rao_Wald_z_test_proportions.md

-# Proving the equivalence between the 2-sample Wald’s z-statistic for comparing proportions with pooled variances and the Rao score test over logistic regression with a single binary predictor
+# Proving the equivalence between the 2-sample z-statistic for comparing proportions with pooled variances and the Rao score test over logistic regression with a single binary predictor
 #### Adrian Olszewski, 21.03.2025

-The Wald’s z-statistic for difference in 2 proportions with unpooled variances is of the following form:
+The z-statistic for difference in 2 proportions with unpooled variances is of the following form:

 ``` math
 \begin{equation}